CloudLabs-MOC/CloudLabs-SEED/Cryptography/Secret-Key Encryption/Secret-Key-Encryption.md

 $ docksh 96
 root@9652715c8e0a:/#

-// Note: If a docker command requires a container ID, you do not need to
-// type the entire ID string.
-Typing the first few characters will
-// be sufficient, as long as they are unique among all the containers.
 ```

+> **Note**: If a docker command requires a container ID, you do not need to type the entire ID string.
+Typing the first few characters will be sufficient, as long as they are unique among all the containers.

 If you encounter problems when setting up the lab environment, please read the “Common Problems”
 section of the manual for potential solutions.